Sexual Reproduction In Plants: Features and its Process

 Self-Pollination

 Self-pollination occurs when the pollen from the same flower or another flower of the exact plant fertilises the ovules.
-Though in the process, it is efficient it makes sure that the plant will reproduce in the complete absence of any pollinating agent.
+The process is efficient, as it makes sure that the plant will reproduce in the complete absence of any pollinating agent.
+It can be autogamy (transfer of pollen from anther to the stigma of the same flower) and geitonogamy (transfer of pollen from anther to the stigma of another flower of the same plant).

 Cross-Pollination